7Block Labs

 Example: upgrading an EOA and batching immediately

-1. User signs a 7702 authorization in‑wallet pointing to your wallet implementation.
+1. The user signs a 7702 authorization right in their wallet, connecting it to your wallet setup.

 // 1. authorize + 2. initialize delegated account